Colombia Investment Visa: A Guide to Buying Property in Colombia as a Foreigner and its Visa Requirements – 2022 Update

 a.
 Preliminary Study: Review the Certificado de Tradición y Libertad to validate if it has affectations, encumbrances, domain limitations, resolution conditions, precautionary measures, etc.

--Description of the property with its land and boundaries: Total gross area built, location, nomenclature, etc.
+– Description of the property with its land and boundaries: Total gross area built, location, nomenclature, etc.

 - Property Registration: Unique identification of the property in Colombia.

 – Annotations: History of purchases and sales of the property, with their deeds of the property in the respective notaries, with the value of the negotiation.
+In this link, you can buy the certificate of freedom and tradition here.

 Important points: The money sent from the bank of origin to the bank account must be in the name of the foreign person, and must be sent directly to the seller.
 Triangulations of money are not allowed, that is, the buyer cannot send the money to a bank account local in Colombia and then send it to the seller.